 By 2019 the number of new cars available with a manual handbrake had fallen to 30%, and a year after that it was down to 24%, with newer versions of cars including the BMW 1 Series and Peugeot 208 making the switch to electronic parking brakes.
 Over a two-year period from 2019 to 2021, the number of new BMWs offered with a manual handbrake fell from 14 to 3.

 Fast forward to 2021 and less than a fifth (17%) of new cars featured manual handbrakes, with the sharp drop partly attributable to Mitsubishi’s withdrawal from the UK market, which in itself removed four models.
-Added to that was the introduction of new versions of popular cars including the Vauxhall Corsa and Seat Leon which now came with electronic parking brakes, and the increasing number of electric cars on sale, all of which come with electronic parking brakes.
+Added to that was the introduction of new versions of popular cars including the Vauxhall Corsa and Seat Leon which now came with electronic parking brakes, and the increasing number of electric cars on sale, all of which came with electronic parking brakes as standard.

-Among the brands still to offer a manual handbrake on selected models are Audi (A1 Sportback), Dacia (Duster and Sandero), Jeep (Wrangler), Kia (Picanto and Stonic), Seat (Ibiza and Arona), and Vauxhall (Crossland).
+Among the brands still to offer a manual handbrake on selected models are Audi (A1 Sportback), Dacia (Spring, Jogger, Duster and Sandero), Jeep (Wrangler), Kia (Picanto and Stonic), and Seat (Ibiza and Arona).

 Number of New Cars with Manual Handbrakes By Brand